sagarpatel288/kotlinDSAWithIntellijIdea/docs/dataStructures/courses/uc/module04hashTables/10designingHashFunction.md

 * It helps us perform various operations in `O(1)`.
 * Hence, the efficiency of a hash table depends on the underlying hash function.

+## Pigeonhole Principle

+* If we have more pigeons than the pigeonholes, then at least one pigeonhole would contain more than one pigeons.
+* The size of input objects (keys) `n` is greater than the cardinality of a hash table, `m`.
+* It means that there must be at least one slot (index) that would contain more than one objects (keys).
+* When the same index contains more than one objects (keys), we call it "collision".
+* Or in other words, when multiple objects (keys) go to the same index, we call it "collision".
+* If we know the hash function and these objects (keys) that always go to the same index, we can intentionally create worst-case "collision".

 ## Observation

 * The efficiency of a hash table depends on the efficiency of the underlying hash function.